karlo2021/web-app-with-mern/README.md

 &nbsp;&nbsp; Multiple routes can be set up to match different URLs and patterns.
 The router does not try to find a best match; instead, it tries to match all routes in the order in which they are installed.
 The first match is used.
 So, if two routes are possible matches to a request, it will use the first defined one.
 So, the routes have to be defined in the order of priority. <br />
 Thus, if you add patterns rather than very specific paths, you should be careful to add the more generic pattern after the specific paths in case a request can match both.
 For example, if you want to match everything that goes under /api/, that is, a pattern like `/api/*`, you should add this route only after all the more specific routes that handle paths such as `/api/issues`.

+### Handler Function

+Once a route is matched, the handler function is called The parameters passed to the handler are a request object and a response object.
+The handler function is not expected to return any value.
+But it can inspect the request object and send out a response as part of the response object based on the request parameters.

+### Request Object

+Any aspect of the request can be inspected using the request object’s properties and methods.
+A few important and useful properties and methods are listed here

+<b>req.params:</b> This is an object containing properties mapped to the named route parameters.
+The property’s key will be the name of the route parameter (customerId in this case) and the value will be the actual string sent as part of the HTTP request. <br />
+<b>req.query:</b> This holds a parsed query string.
+It’s an object with keys as the query string parameters and values as the query string values.
+Multiple keys with the same name are converted to arrays, and keys with a square bracket notation result in nested objects<br />
+e.g., `order[status]=closed` can be accessed as `req.query.order.status` <br/>
+<b>req.header, req.get(header):</b> The get method gives access to any header in the request.
+The header property is an object with all headers stored as key-value pairs. <br />
+<b>req.path:</b> This contains the path part of the URL, that is, everything up to any ? that starts the query string.
+Usually, the path is part of the route specification, but if the path is a pattern that can match different URLs, you can use this property to get the actual path that was received in the request.
+<b>req.url, req.originalURL:</b> These properties contain the complete URL, including the query string.
+Note that if you have any middleware that modifies
+the request URL, originalURL will hold the URL as it was received, before the modification.<br />
+<b>req.body:</b> This contains the body of the request, valid for POST, PUT, and PATCH requests.
+Note that the body is not available (req.body will be undefined) unless a middleware is installed to read and optionally interpret or parse the body.<br />

+There are many other methods and properties; for a complete list, refer to the Request documentation of Express at http://expressjs.com/en/api.html#req as well as Node.js’ request object at https://nodejs.org/api/http.html#http_class_http_incomingmessage, from which the Express Request is extended.